elusivecodes/fQuery/README.md

 **Get Style**

-Get a style property for the first element.
+Get a style property for the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `style` is a string indicating the style property value to return.

 ```javascript